BharatiRuchika/Habit-Tracker-System/README.md

 ### features

-1.View list of all the habits.
+1. View list of all the habits.
-2.Add a new habit.
+2. Add a new habit.
-3.Check weekly status of added habits.
+3 .Check weekly status of added habits.
-4.Toggle status of a habit on any particular day ( done, not done, pending ).
+4. Toggle status of a habit on any particular day ( done, not done, pending ).

 ### Tech Stack